Friday, April 17th, 2015

 2:05 Bus Leaves Discovery Park

 Station 1, WATER.
-Students will explore the basin that collects water off our Boise River drainage.
-They will be exploring the flow of water, the impacts of pollution and ways to keep the water and the organisms that depend upon it safe.
+Students will explore the giant bowl that collects water into our Boise River.
+They will be exploring our watershed, flow of water, the impacts of pollution and ways to keep the water and the organisms that depend upon it safe.
 This activity will be facilitated by Boise City's WaterShed.
-Students will play the "Incredible Journey" game where they will be water molecules within the cycle.
-This activity will be facilitated by United Water.
-The overall goal is to reduce water use.
+The goal is to reduce water use and gain an appreciation of our precious water supply.

 Station 2, Leadership Training.
-Students will be given more information about the sustainability initiative with the Boise School District and how Garfield School became the district's elementary pilot program to demonstrate how resources can be saved and other schools can be inspire to do the same.
-Students will also learn how they can begin their sustainability program and TREE Club back at Garfield.
+Students will be given more information about the sustainability initiative in the Boise School District and how Garfield became the district's elementary pilot program.
+Students will also learn how they can begin their sustainability program & TREE Club back at Garfield.

 Station 3, ENERGY.
-Students will do several hands-on activities and models to generate electricity through human power, solar and hydropower.
-There will also be a quick discussion about how Lucky Peak dam and powehouse produces energy.
-This activity will be facilitated by EverGreen.
+Students will visit several hands-on activities and models to see how electricity is made through human power, solar and water.
+This activity will be facilitated by EverGreen Tech.

 Station 4, Waste Reduction.
 Students will learn about solid waste by playing games which will help them understand the impact of waste and how they can make improvements by changing their behaviors.
 This activity will be facilitated by Republic Services.

-Fifth graders from Garfield School will be led by student leaders from Timberline's AP Environmental Science classes and TREE Club through all five different stations during this action packed day.
+Fifth graders from Garfield Elementary School will be led through all five stations by student leaders from Timberline's AP Environmental Science classes and TREE Club. *try to bring an earth friendly lunch

-So Let's Make Outside Day 2014 the Best Ever.
+Let's Make Outside Day 2015 the Best Ever.

 * * *